TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-major-events.md

 2. Neighbouring lord in Limecall has recently passed away
 3. Cave in at the old tomb
-4. Beast people have been sighted in the woods to the north west of Renaura
+4. Beast people have been sighted in the woods to the north west of Denaura

 ---

-> It's been a week since you have freed the City of Renaura from
+> It's been a week since you have freed the City of Denaura from
 > Qa'lir's control.
 Since then, you've been paid a 250gp each to help
 > secure the city from the creatures remaining here and the castle.
 > You've made good progress and are to meet with Lady